redblade/confservicedss/doc/ECODA/scenario.md

 ./send_dev_kafka.sh -t sla_violation -f sla_violation_sla_ve.json
 ```

-result#2: example-app-ve is scaled UP and offloaded to the cloud.
+result#2: example-app-ve is scaled UP and offloaded to the cloud on cluster2.
 In fact, request are raised to 275+10%=302 which is too much for edge node capacity (300)

 <u><b>scenario#3.2</b></u> - offloading to the edge when resources are available again